-- 9.21 The ONI Delegate will approve grants to be funded by the ONI. - 9.22 The Department of Defence Delegate will approve grants to be funded by the Defence NSSTC. - 9.23 The ONI and/or Defence NSSTC may seek advice on national security or other matters from Commonwealth agencies before making recommendations to the relevant Delegate.
-The ONI/Defence NSSTC will make recommendations for funding to the relevant Delegate based on any number of assessments and may take into account any advice received on national security or other matters from Commonwealth agencies. - 9.24 The relevant Delegate's decision is final in all matters, including: - a. the approval of the grant; - b. the grant funding amount to be awarded; - c. the duration of the grant; and - d. the terms and conditions of the grant. - 9.25 There is no ARC appeal mechanism for decisions to approve or not approve a grant.
-We will consider appeals against the administrative process as specified at section 13 of these grant guidelines.
+- 9.31 The ONI Delegate will approve grants to be funded by the ONI. - 9.32 The Department of Defence Delegate will approve grants to be funded by The Department Defence. - 9.33 The ONI and/or NSSTC may seek advice on national security or other matters from Commonwealth agencies before making recommendations to the relevant Delegate.
+The ONI/NSSTC will make recommendations for funding to the relevant Delegate based on any number of assessments and may take into account any advice received on national security or other matters from Commonwealth agencies. - 9.34 The relevant Delegate's decision is final in all matters, including: - a. the approval of the grant; - b. the grant funding amount to be awarded; - c. the duration of the grant; and - d. the terms and conditions of the grant. - 9.35 There is no ARC appeal mechanism for decisions to approve or not approve a grant.
+We will consider appeals against the administrative process as specified at section 14 of these grant guidelines.